methodphoto/mincc/data/1985/1985-old-elthamians.md

 title: "Old Elthamians v The Min"
 gameLocation: "Foxbury"
 gameDate: "01/09/1985"
+shortReport: "The Min batted first and made 104 all out.
+Old Elthamians made with 108 for 7 wkts in reply."
 result: "Old Elthamians won by 3 wkts"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min batted first and made 104 all out.
-Old Elthamians made with 108 for 7 wkts in reply.

-Result: {result}

 ## The Min Innings